Types of Biomass Energy: An Overview of the Different Forms and Their Unique Benefits

 It used for

 Biomass is used for several applications.
 It's primarily used for energy production, either through direct combustion to produce heat or via conversion to biofuels for use in vehicles.
-It's also used in industry, for example, to generate steam for manufacturing processes or electricity.

 Besides energy production, biomass has various other uses.
-For instance, certain type of biomass can be processed into chemicals and materials, such as bioplastics.
-Additionally, biomass is often used for heating and cooking, particularly in developing countries.
+For instance, certain types of biomass can be processed into chemicals and materials, such as bioplastics.

 Types of Biomass Energy